I heard the carols again, and wondered

 No, we cannot do it ourselves alone.
 We cannot bring justice to those abused by powerful systems.
 We cannot end the suffering of those denied resources they need to survive.
 We cannot release those captive to oppressive domination.
 We cannot heal those with broken hearts and shattered lives.
 We need another presence, a presence unlike us.
 We need a presence not limited by human nature.
 We need an eternal manifestation who has the capacity to renew the human heart, to recreate in the human being a spirit of goodness and a zeal for promoting what is right in relationship and attitude.

-When I hear in the carols the promise for one who is coming to establish a kingdom of justice and righteousness I say, “Yes, there is one who is following me who will make it happen.
+When I hear in the carols the promise for one who is coming to establish a kingdom of justice and righteousness I say, “Yes, there is one following me who will make it happen.
 I will live in anticipation of it and as much as within me I will embody the pattern of living that I expect to be the normal then.”